 About CityLab at Boston University School of Medicine

-Teachers from across Massachusetts and neighboring states bring their students to CityLab where they solve problems by applying the same techniques and concepts of genetics and molecular biology used in research laboratories today.
-Each topic is presented in a mystery format.
-Some popular investigations include:
+Teachers from across Massachusetts and neighboring states have brought their students to CityLab where they solved problems by applying the same techniques and concepts of genetics and molecular biology used in research laboratories today.
+Each topic was presented in a mystery format.
+Some popular investigations included:

 Mystery of the Crooked Cell (hemoglobin electrophoresis)